Handbook

 Frequently Asked Questions

-MS in Applied Behavior Analysis starts in the Fall.
-Courses need to be taken in sequence (see tables for course sequence).
-Most of the courses are not offered every semester, students who take courses out of sequence may have to wait a year to enroll in courses.
+New cohorts in the MS in Applied Behavior Analysis start each Fall.
+Courses need to be taken in sequence (add link to the tables in the program curricululm section).
+Most of the courses are not offered every semester.
+So students who take courses out of sequence may have to wait a year to enroll in courses.

 Summer semester course beginning and ending dates can vary.
 There is a Summer Block 1 and Summer Block 2.
 Courses can begin and end any time between the dates posted.
 Watch for the course schedules to be posted for specific summer dates.